If the words "summer vacation" are throwing you into a panic, you are not alone.

 Going totally screen-free for the rest of the summer probably isn’t realistic.
 Instead, put limits on their usage to give their minds and bodies a chance to develop.
 It won’t be as bad as you (or they) think, and you can start off on the right foot with a few guidelines:

 First, make a daily plan.
-Include each child’s family responsibilities, and then the type and amount of media time they’re allowed, keeping in mind their age and the activities they’re involved in.
+Include each child’s family responsibilities, and then the type and amount of media time they’re allowed.
 Be specific about safety issues and video game and movie ratings, too.

 Then, to save your sanity, implement When-Then Routines: “WHEN your family jobs are complete (and I’ve checked them), THEN you can enjoy your technology time.”